310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 If I didn’t know any better, I’d say you’re starting to notice me, even if just a teensy bit…… Ohhh~ This is a thing you and I share in common, huh.

-Which means the right thing to do is to pretend I didn’t notice that, but… Hrmm~ I want it to be a fun day for us, so I’ll try and get through this gloomy topic as quickly as possible.
+Which means the right thing to do is to pretend I didn’t notice that, but… Hmm~ I want it to be a fun day for us, so I’ll try and get through this gloomy topic as quickly as possible.

 Sooo, you’re trying to hide that you’ve been crying with makeup, right?
 But you're not the type to wear makeup, so it just looks awkward instead~♪